 Being a small town, Transfer does not have a public transit system used by locals to get to and from work.

-The per capita income in Transfer in 2022 was $32,348, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $129,392 for a family of four.
-However, Transfer contains both very wealthy and poor people as well.
+The per capita income in Transfer in 2022 was $37,721, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $150,884 for a family of four.

 The people who call Transfer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Transfer residents report their race to be White.
-Important ancestries of people in Transfer include German, Italian, Irish, English, and Polish.
+The greatest number of Transfer residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Transfer include German, Irish, Italian, English, and French.

 The most common language spoken in Transfer is English.
 Other important languages spoken here include Italian and Polish.